 So, in our SEO example, we might want to tie the following elements to the business’ profitability:

-Next, our goal is to break each of the elements we want to tie to profitability into more discrete variables.
-In other words, we’ll break down each of these ideas into measurable variables so that we can quantify them and establish a link between them and revenue.
+Next, we aim to break each element we want to tie to profitability into more discrete variables.
+In other words, we’ll break down these ideas into measurable variables to quantify them and establish a link between them and revenue.

 Here are a few examples: